ioerror/vula/contrib/README.ipv6.overview.md

 - A peer's IPv6 link-local addresses should be used by other peers as the vula device endpoint
-- Each peer will likely need a vula assigned IPv6 Unique Local Address such as an example in our own Unique Local Address (ULA) block of `fd::/8` for peer's to perform IPv6 name resolution
+- Each peer will likely need a vula assigned IPv6 Unique Local Address such as an example in our own Unique Local Address (ULA) block contained within the larger ULA subnet of `fc::/7` for peer's to perform IPv6 name resolution
 - To support the vula gateway feature for IPv6 as functions with IPv4, each peer will require an additional ULA such as one provided by DHCPv6 or other IPv6 Route Announcements by routers on local-area network for the gateway to